 Getting Started with Convox Cloud

-This guide will walk you through setting up Convox Cloud and deploying your first application to a machine.
+This guide walks you through setting up Convox Cloud and deploying your first application.
 You can also follow the guided onboarding process when you first login to the Convox Console.

 Prerequisites